-3.1 A semantic model built as an interpretation stack
+3.1 A Semantic Model Built as an Interpretation Stack

-Figure 4 illustrates the construction of the semantic model.
-It is structured into successive stages of interpretation, from a source language ($\mu{I\!R}^{thread}$ in our case study, introduced hereafter) all the way down to our semantic domain \mathcal{D}4 , a monadic computation combining a read-only map of globals, stateful local and memory states, and internalizing the potential divergence and nondeterminism into a CTree.
+Figure 3 illustrates the construction of the semantic model.
+It is structured into successive stages of interpretation, from a source language ($\mu{I\!R}^{thread}$ in our case study, introduced hereafter) all the way down to our semantic domain \mathcal{D}4 , a monadic computation combining a read-only map of globals, stateful local and memory states, and internalizing the potential divergence and non-determinism into a CTree.
 The stack follows four stages:

 - CTree representation.
 From the source language, each function is represented into a (deterministic) CTree.
 This stage produces a list of CTrees. - Intra-thread interpretation.
 This stage gives a semantics to thread-local events: this process can be done pointwise over \mathcal{D}1 , it is unrelated to the concurrent nature of the computation.
 For μ{IR}^{thread} , this phase deals with accesses to globals and registers, introducing a reader monad (for global variables) and a state monad (for local variables) in \mathcal{D}2 . - Interleaving.
-This pass takes the CTrees modeling the (spawnable) functions in \mathcal{D}2 , and builds a singular (nondeterministic) CTree that represents the concurrent execution of the program.
+This pass takes the CTrees modeling the (spawnable) functions in \mathcal{D}2 , and builds a singular (non-deterministic) CTree that represents the concurrent execution of the program.
 Spawn events are given a semantics at this stage.

-• Inter-thread interpretation.
+Memory events get annotated (in superscript) by the identifier of the thread performing them. - Inter-thread interpretation.
 The final stage gives a semantics to the remaining, non-thread-local, events; in particular it interprets shared memory accesses.
 In our case-study, we build an operational Promising-like memory model supporting non-atomic, acquire/release, and (partly) monotonic accesses.